-Jesse Cahn-Thompson is an artist, advocate, and designer based in London whose art and design practice explores complex systems by using data and freely available digital technology to create unique sensory experiences that highlight human connectivity in both physical and synthetic ecosystems.
-Current research focuses on communication technologies as a means to democratise, balance, and empower people by examining the way information is exchanged, controlled, and encountered.
+Jes Cahn-Thompson is an artist, advocate, programmer, and sound designer based in London whose work explores complex systems by using data and freely available digital technology to create unique experiences that highlight human connectivity in both physical and synthetic ecosystems.
+Current research focuses on leveraging communication technologies to subvert information silos by examining the way data is exchanged, controlled, and encountered.
 The relationship between the seen and unseen is a recurring theme in their work.